pratikrajverma/HackThisMountain_Agrotech/README.md

 # HackThisMountain_Agrotech
-Hello all, This is my project submission for HTM 3.0.. # PROBLEAM STATEMENT �Agriculture - Post Harvest Management Ensure that the farmer gets fair value for their produce.
+Hello all, This is my project submission for HTM 3.0.. # PROBLEAM STATEMENT  Open inovation  �Agriculture - Post Harvest Management
+Ensure that the farmer gets fair value for their produce.

 Reduce the post-harvest losses to raise farmer income and improve food security and livelihoods for vulnerable people.